Automation of an index cutting machine with NanoJ

 |INPUT 1-||"Emergency off" 2-||"Next position" 3-||"Start reference run" 4-||"Move back to last position" 5-||"Reset to target position 1" 6-||Homing switch|

-After the machine is switched on, the PLC uses Input 3 to first carry out homing to the home switch connected to Input 6.
+After the machine is switched on, the PLC uses Input 3 for homing the machine to the home switch connected to Input 6.
 The machine is then moved to the next punching position by a signal on Input 2.
-If the operator notices that the punching is unprecise, the machine can be moved back one position each time via Input 4 and the punching is repeated.
-When all indexes of a book are punched, the counter is set back to the first index position again via Input 5.
+If the operator notices that the punching is inaccurate, the machine can be moved back one position a time via Input 4 and the punching is repeated.
+When all indexes of a book are punched, the counter is set back to the first index position via Input 5.
 If the operator presses the emergency stop button on the machine, the motor is brought to a controlled stop via Input 1.

-The motor selected was an AP8918M6404-E with protection class IP65 that is not adversely affected by the dust that occurs during the punching process.
-The rotary encoder integrated in the motor is monitored by the SMCI47-S and ensures that the motor controller registers an error if there is any mechanical stiffness or blockage, for example, to prevent the index from being brought to the wrong position.
+The motor selected was an AP8918M6404-E with protection class IP65 that is not affected by the dust that occurs during the punching process.
+The rotary encoder integrated in the motor is monitored by the SMCI47-S and ensures that the motor controller registers an error if there is any mechanical stiffness or blockage, for example, to prevent the index from being punchend at the wrong position.